yell0wsuit/MarioSequencer/README.md

 # MarioSequencer

 Mario Sequencer - Web Edition.
-Fork of <https://github.com/minghai/MarioSequencer> with minor improvements.
+Fork of <https://github.com/minghai/MarioSequencer> with quality-of-life improvements.

 ## Improvements over the original repository

-1. Increased default maxium bars to 200.
+1. Increased default maximum bars to 200.
-2. Increased resolution.
-3. Improved WAV sound quality, deleted unnecessary sound files.
+2. Auto-scale to the screen's resolution.
+Removed scaling option as a result.
+3. Implemented Undo Dog.
 4. Refactored code to make it more readable and easier to maintain.
+5. Removed deprecated URL parameters.

 ## How to use

 [Click here](https://yell0wsuit.github.io/MarioSequencer/) to open the online version.
 You can download (or clone) this repository to try it offline.

 Select instruments on the top of the screen.
 The last button is the end mark.
-If you select it, it will put the end mark on the score to indicate the end of the song.
+Song will end after the end mark.

 After selecting the instrument, put notes on the score by clicking left.
 If you need to scroll the score to left or right, use the scroll range object or left/right arrow keys.